varunsingh87/Frequency-Analysis-Simulator/README.md

 ## Concepts Used
 * Advanced Data Structures - Java Collections API, including TreeSet, HashMap, ArrayList
-* Layered Architecture - separated into presentation code (Java Swing framework) and business logic (pure Java)
+* Layered Architecture - separated into presentation code (Java Swing framework), business logic (pure Java), and data analysis module (pure Java I/O)

-## Project Description
-Frequency Analysis Simulator uses frequency analysis to output a plain text from a ciphertext without receiving the key.

-## Getting Started
+## Usage

 1. Clone this repo (for help see the [GitHub documentation](https://help.github.com/articles/cloning-a-repository/)).
 2. Run Main.java in the main package of the presentation folder with the following command: